Armadillos have horrible eyesight

 There are, however, two things you have to watch.
 Acidic foods, like tomatoes, can be cooked in such pans but not left in them after cooking.
 The same rule applies with any liquid.
 You can cook a soup or a stew in a seasoned cast iron pan.
 Just don’t leave the liquid in the pan when you’re finished.
 As always when done cooking, wipe the pan clean and dry.

 And it is here I should add one remote concern especially if you cook a lot of acidic food.
-The pants do leach iron into the food you cook.
+The pans do leach iron into the food you cook.
 For most people this is not a problem, even a health benefit.
 If however you have too much iron in your system or you are a man sensitive to excess iron (which can cause heart attacks) then cast iron is not the pan of choice for you.
 Most people know their condition already so excess iron from cast iron is not a common problem.

-Humidifier, NOT for heating water to consume
+Cast iron Humidifier, NOT for heating water for consumption

-{ 47 comments }
+{ 51 comments }

 You always come home with fish if you’re a castnetter